isomerpages/dis-dotc/news/life-at-dotc/_posts/2025-02-10-post-Inside DOTC: A Conversation with Foo Chi Fa.md

 </div>
 <p>Chi Fa’s journey is a testament to the spirit of creativity and problem-solving
 that drives DOTC.
-Whether it’s crafting delightful user experiences, tackling tough technical challenges, or injecting a bit of humor into the daily grind, he embodies the innovative mindset that makes our work meaningful.</p>
+Whether it’s crafting delightful user experiences, tackling tough technical challenges, or injecting a bit of humour into the daily grind, he embodies the innovative mindset that makes our work meaningful.</p>
 <p>Interested in building the future with us?
 Join DOTC and be part of the
 change!</p>